 The EPA proposed the Stage 1 Disinfectants/Disinfection By-products Rule (D/DBPR) on July 29, 1994.
 The final rule was published in the Federal Register on December 16, 1998, and became effective on February 16, 1999.
 The rule applies to the City and most other water systems that add a chemical disinfectant to the drinking water during any part of the treatment process.
 The rule reduced the MCL for total trihalomethanes, which are a composite measure of four individual trihalomethanes, from the previous interim level of 0.10 mg/L to 0.08 mg/L. The rule established MCLs and requires monitoring of three additional categories of DBPs: 1) 0.06 mg/L for five haloacetic acids; 2) 0.01 mg/L for bromated; and 3) 1.0 mg/L for chlorite.
 The rule also established maximum residual disinfectant levels (MRDLs) for chlorine (4.0 mg/L), chloramines (4.0 mg/L) and chlorine dioxide (0.8 mg/L).
 The rule requires systems using surface water or groundwater directly influenced by surface water to implement enhanced coagulation or softening to remove DBP precursors unless alternative criteria are met.
-Compliance with this rule must have been satisfied by December 16, 2001 for large surface water systems (those serving more than 10,000 people) and by December 16, 2003 for smaller surface water systems and all groundwater systems.
+Compliance with this rule must have been satisfied by December 16, 2001 for large surface water systems and all groundwater systems.
 The City currently complies with all contaminant monitoring requirements under this rule.